cncarrascoz/csv_handler/README.md

 ## 1. Project Overview

-This project implements a client-server system in C++ using gRPC and Protocol Buffers.
-The primary goal is to allow a client application to send CSV data to a server, where the server parses the data and stores it efficiently in memory using a column-store format.
-The system provides a modular, extensible command interface for data manipulation and analysis, with clean separation between frontend and backend logic.
-It is designed with future distributed architecture in mind.
+This project implements a distributed column-oriented database system in C++ using gRPC and Protocol Buffers.
+The system uses a Raft-inspired consensus algorithm for fault tolerance and high availability, allowing data to be replicated across multiple servers in a cluster.

+Key features of the system include:

+- **Distributed Architecture:** Multiple servers form a cluster with automatic leader election and data replication.
+- **Columnar Storage:** Data is stored in a column-oriented format optimized for analytical queries.
+- **State Machine Architecture:** A clean abstraction that separates the consensus logic from the storage implementation.
+- **Client-Server Communication:** Clients can connect to any server in the cluster, with automatic request forwarding to the current leader.
+- **Fault Tolerance:** The system can continue operating even if some servers fail, with automatic leader failover.
+- **Extensible Command Interface:** A modular, extensible command interface for data manipulation and analysis.

 ## 2. Architecture

+- **Distributed Columnstore Database:** The system has evolved from a simple CSV handler to a distributed column-oriented database with fault tolerance and high availability.

+- **State Machine Architecture:** The system uses a state machine abstraction (`IStateMachine` interface) that allows for different implementations (in-memory, durable, distributed) while maintaining a consistent interface for the server logic.

+- **Raft-inspired Consensus:** A simplified version of the Raft consensus algorithm is used for leader election and data replication across the cluster.
+This ensures consistency and fault tolerance.

-- **Client-Server Model:** A standard client-server architecture where the client initiates requests and the server responds.
+- **Client-Server Model:** A standard client-server architecture where clients connect to any server in the cluster.
+Non-leader servers automatically forward requests to the current leader.

 - **Command Dispatch System:** A flexible menu-based command system in both client and server that maps command strings to handler functions.

-- **Communication:** gRPC is used for defining the service interface (`proto/csv_service.proto`) and handling remote procedure calls between the client and server.
+- **Communication:** gRPC is used for defining the service interface (`proto/csv_service.proto`) and handling remote procedure calls between clients and servers, as well as inter-server communication.

-- **Data Storage:** The server stores the parsed CSV data entirely in memory in a column-oriented format (map of column names to vectors of values), optimized for analytical queries.
+- **Columnar Storage:** Data is stored in a column-oriented format (map of column names to vectors of values), optimized for analytical queries.

-- **Separation of Concerns:** Clear separation between interface, command processing, network communication, and storage logic.
+- **Separation of Concerns:** Clear separation between interface, command processing, network communication, consensus, and storage logic.

 ## 3. Features